 On June 27, 2016, the BCCLA filed a constitutional challenge to the new assisted dying law (Bill C-14), a restrictive federal law that violates the rights of suffering Canadians.

 We believe that grievously and irremediably ill Canadians who are suffering unbearably should have the right to choose a dignified and peaceful death.
 This right was confirmed by the Supreme Court of Canada last year in the BCCLA’s groundbreaking Carter v.
-Canada case, but the federal government’s new bill leaves many seriously ill Canadians, like Julia, behind.
+Canada case, but the federal government’s new bill leaves many seriously ill Canadians, like Julia and Robyn, behind.
 They have no choice but to go back to court to fight for a right they have already won.
 As we always have, the BCCLA will stand with them.

 After a four-year legal struggle, on February 6, 2015, we won a historic victory on behalf of all Canadians in Carter v.
 Canada, when the Supreme Court of Canada unanimously ruled to strike down the laws criminalizing physician-assisted dying.
 After the government requested an extension, the Supreme Court delayed the effect of its ruling until June 6, 2016.